Maison Solutions (MSS) Plans to Raise $12 Million in September 11th IPO

-Maison Solutions (MSS) is planning to raise $12 million in an initial public offering (IPO) on the week of September 11th, IPO Scoop reports.
-The company will issue 3,000,000 shares at $4.00 per share.
+Maison Solutions (MSS) is planning to raise $12 million in an IPO on the week of September 11th, IPO Scoop reports.
+The company will be issuing 3,000,000 shares at a price of $4.00 per share.

-In the last year, Maison Solutions generated $55.4 million in revenue and $1.6 million in net income.
-The company has a market-cap of $76 million.
+In the last 12 months, Maison Solutions generated $55.4 million in revenue and $1.6 million in net income.
+The company has a market cap of $76 million.

 Joseph Stone Capital LLC served as the underwriter for the IPO.